 The first assignment in N8800 involves a participatory seminar discussion of the three theories presented in this course, namely: social critical theory, feminism, and ecofeminism.
 All three theories are uniquely linked to community development.
-Students will be signing up for one of the three, mandatory 1.5 hour seminars which will be held on September 10th in SW1-3195 during the following times: 8:15-9:45, 9:45-11:15 and 11:45-1:15.
-Each of the three seminar groups require eleven-twelve students.
-Students will than be divided into 2 groups of six.
-Both groups will be asked to explore all three theories.
+Students will be signing up for one of the three, mandatory 1.5 hour seminars which will be held on February 3rd in NE 1 201 during the following times: 8:00-9:30, 9:30-11:00 and 11:00-12:30.
+Each of the three seminar groups require 7 to 8 students.
 A sign-up sheet will be posted on the Level 6 bulletin board during week one.
 Students will be asked to discuss their interpretation of the theories and how these theories can be applied to their community group.
-One student from each group will present a summary of their discussion to the other group.
-Instructors will be present for the duration of the discussion for each group and will be grading students according to participatory criteria outlined below.
+The instructor will be present for each group and will be grading students according to participatory criteria outlined below.

 Students are required to have read the following articles found in Modules 1, 2 & 3.
-The readings consist of: Chinn's 2 articles--Nursing patterns of knowing and feminist thought; Peace and power.
+The readings consist of: Chinn's 2 articles--Nursing patterns of knowing and feminist thought; Peace and power (also regarding feminist theory, please read in your text Leeseberg Stamler pp. 40-41 re feminist bioethics).
 Checkoway: Core concepts for community change; Stevens and Hall: Applying critical theories to nursing in communities; Kleffel: An ecofeminist analysis of nursing knowledge; Kaner, S.: Facilitators guide to participatory decision-making; Jones and Meleis: Health is empowerment.
-Also, please read from your text Vollman, Anderson & McFarlane (2004) Canadian community as partner -chapter 6 pp.133-136 on community development (note: on p.136 read only methods of community development).
+Also, please read the handout by Vollman, Anderson & McFarlane (2004).
+Canadian community as partner -chapter 6 pp.133-136 on community development (note: on p.136 read only methods of community development), as well read from your text Leeseberg Stamler pp. 90-93 community development and empowerment strategies.

-Participatory Evaluation Criteria (10 marks)
+Participatory Evaluation Criteria (15 marks)

-(3 marks) Contribution to the discussion indicating that the student has read the required material.
+(5 marks) Contribution to the discussion indicating that the student has read the required material.

-(5 marks) Student's participation stimulates group thinking through comments, questions and reflective thought.

-(2 marks) Student shares their understanding of how the theories and community development principles can be applied to their group.
+(7 marks) Student's participation stimulates group thinking through comments, questions and reflective thought.
+(3 marks) Student shares their understanding of how the theories and community development principles could be applied to their group.